 The word "Hittite" is from the Old Testament name Hitti, but they knew themselves as Hattusha.
 The Hittites migrated from Eastern Europe into Asia Minor around 2000 BC.
 During that time, Mesopotamian rulers controlled the plateau of Cappadocia through trading colonies.
 By 1900 BC, the Hatti people subjugated peoples of Asia Minor and developed several cities.
 The Hittite language, from the Indo-European language family, became the main discourse in politics and is the first documented language in the area.

 The invention of the horse-drawn chariot enabled Hittites to establish their dominance and become an empire.
-This military technological allowed the Hittites to attach a three-person, wheeled platform behind a horse.
+This military technology allowed the Hittites to attach a three-person, wheeled platform behind a horse.
 With archers mounted on chariots, Hittites drove out the Assyrians and unified Asia Minor around 1700 BC.

 Old Hittite Empire